 The cost of such transactions used to be high and difficult to understand, but new technologies and transfer systems have reduced costs and transaction times, and made the whole process a lot more transparent.

 In addition, the Australian Competition and Consumer Commission (ACCC) in 2019 released it's findings from research into money transfers, and found in some circumstances consumers could save up to $AU500 on a $US7000 transfer.
-Both the World Bank1 and the ACCC2 also found the big four banks are often the most expensive option for offshore money transfers from Australia.

 Where are the 'hidden' costs?

 - The most significant variation in price between suppliers is likely to come from the retail exchange rate on offer, known as the margin fee.
 You make look up the exchange rate for the Australian dollar to the US dollar and find $AU1.00 is worth US75c, but for an international funds transfer the organisation you have picked may only be offering US74c.
 The difference on each dollar transferred is the profit the organisation is adding into the transaction, and that margin fee can vary considerably between service providers.